jyao1/STM/Readme.txt

       This assumption is wrong, because FRM need wait up APs.
 FrmLoader uses mMpService->EnableDisableAP() to disable/enable AP.
       The CPU driver need use INIT-SIPI-SIPI to wake up AP, after the AP is disabled/enabled.
+   8) NOTE:
+      If STM need more MSEG size, the user need adjust PcdCpuMsegSize in platform.dsc.

 D. How to build STM BIOS with TXT capability.
    NOTE: MinnowMax does not have TXT support.
 Below steps are for a platform which has TXT support.
    1) Make sure the platform BIOS has TXT support.